 The District occasionally allows public access to its property for special events in the community.
 Most recently the District allowed a user group, the Clampers, access to a portion of the Borrow pit for an event.
 They had access to the area for a weekend in fall of 2016.
 The District has also opened up the facilities as part of the City of Highland's Trails Day.
 Users were able to enter the Santa Ana facility and utilize the existing access roads as trails.
-During special events District staff is available both by phone and/or in person for the events to ensure guests have access to the facilities, is available to answer any questions, and discourages misuse of the facilities.
+During special events District staff is available for the events to ensure guests have access to the facilities, is available to answer any questions, and discourages misuse of the facilities.